Keyfactor/a10vthunder-orchestrator/readme_source.md

 Basic |Supports Entry Password	|Determined if an individual entry within a store can have a password.
 This must be unchecked.
 Advanced |Store Path Type| Determines how the user will enter the store path when setting up the cert store.
 Freeform Advanced |Supports Custom Alias	|Determines if an individual entry within a store can have a custom Alias.
 This must be Required
 Advanced |Private Key Handling |Determines how the orchestrator deals with private keys.
-Required Advanced |PFX Password Style |Determines password style for the PFX Password.
+Optional Advanced |PFX Password Style |Determines password style for the PFX Password.
 Default Custom Fields|protocol|Name:protocol Display Name:Protocol Type:Multiple Choice (http,https) Default Value:https Required:True
 Custom Fields|allowInvalidCert|Name:allowInvalidCert Display Name:Allow Invalid Cert Type:Bool Default Value:false Required:True